stethoscope-js/integrations/README.md

 ## 🎁 Contributing

-This repository is for Stethoscope's GitHub Actions package.
+This repository is for Stethoscope's integrations package.
 We love contributions, so please read our [Contributing Guidelines](https://github.com/stethoscope-js/.github/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/stethoscope-js/.github/blob/master/CODE_OF_CONDUCT.md) and open an issue or make a pull request!

 ### Issues